pdphilip/docker-LAMP-MR/README.md

     - port: **6379**

-If you would like to simulate 3 Elastic search nodes, then use `docker-compose-es3.yml`
+If you would like to simulate 3 Elasticsearch nodes, then use `docker-compose-es3.yml`

 ## Notes:
 * Local site files root in ./sites/{domain}/html